-Table 10 below summarises how the water management principles and objectives for the Residential Precinct will be met:
+Table 10.9 below summarises how the water management principles and objectives for the Residential Precinct will be met:

-Category Principles Objectives Methods for achievement Water use consider all potential water sources in water supply planning integration of water and land use planning sustainable and equitable use of all water sources having consideration for the needs of all users, including community, industry and the environment. minimise the use of potable water where drinking water quality is not essential achieve a significant reduction in water use below the 100 kL/person/ year State Water Plan target. potable water use estimated at 66 kL/day through mandating water efficient fittings and appliances and reduced garden areas irrigation volumes for POS and schools will be kept within the current City of Kalamunda licenced allocation volume POS design will maximise retention of native bushland, include extensive rehabilitation and minimise the use of turf in POS where not required trials of soil amendments and/ or irrigation measures to reduce turf water and fertiliser use will be undertaken in the first two POS areas containing turf and result used to inform POS design.
+Category Principles Objectives Methods for achievement Water use consider all potential water sources in water supply planning integration of water and land use planning sustainable and equitable use of all water sources having consideration for the needs of all users, including community, industry and the environment. minimise the use of potable water where drinking water quality is not essential achieve a significant reduction in water use below the 100 kL/ person/year State Water Plan target.
+Mandate Water Efficiency Labelling and Standards rated water efficient products, water efficient irrigation, waterwise landscaping and rainwater storage tanks for individual green title lots. potable water use estimated at 66 kL/ day through mandating water efficient fittings and appliances and reduced garden areas irrigation volumes for POS and schools will be kept within the current City of Kalamunda licenced allocation volume POS design will maximise retention of native bushland, include extensive rehabilitation and minimise the use of turf in POS where not required trials of soil amendments and/ or irrigation measures to reduce turf water and fertiliser use will be undertaken in the first two POS areas containing turf and result used to inform POS design.
 Groundwater and surface water quantity to retain natural drainage systems and protect ecosystem health to protect from flooding and water-logging to implement economically viable stormwater systems post development annual discharge volume and peak flow rates to remain at pre-development levels or defined environmental water requirements. where there are identified impacts on significant ecosystems, maintain or restore desirable environmental flows and/or hydrological cycles for flood management, manage up to the 1 in 100-year ARI event within the development area to pre-development flows and the requirements of Water Corporation (Water Corporation 2010). control of groundwater levels on the site is not proposed and thus impacts on groundwater regimes will be limited maintain pre-development flows off the site through detention and retention on site, while minimising land take for drainage to improve public amenity.
-Groundwater and surface water quality to maintain or improve groundwater and surface water quality where waterways/open drains intersect the water table, minimise the discharge of pollutants from groundwater where development is associated with an ecosystem dependent upon a particular hydrologic regime, minimise discharge or pollutants to shallow groundwater and receiving waterways and maintain water quality in the specified environment. maintain surface water and groundwater quality ensure that the 1 in 1 year, 1 hour event (16 mm) receives treatment prior to discharge to a receiving environment. use of extensive raingarden network, including roadside raingardens to retain and treat the 1-year, 1-hour event through use of raingardens and tree pits minimisation of turf areas and POS fertiliser use to reduce nutrient discharge to the environment investigation and redevelopment of Brand Road landfill to manage and mitigate potential impacts to groundwater.

-Table 10 - Compliance with Water Management Principles and Objectives
+Table 10 9 - Compliance with Water Management Principles and Objectives